About Sedation Dentistry

 - IV Sedation – Intravenous sedation is a moderate type of sedation.
 Patients who have previously experienced IV sedation often report feeling like they slept through the entire procedure.
 Generally, IV sedation is used for shorter treatments.
 It is administered directly through an IV, which means the effects are immediate.
 Sometimes patients feel groggy and sleepy when the IV sedatives are withdrawn.
 This is why it is important to bring a designated driver for the drive home.

 - Oral Conscious Sedation – Oral conscious sedation is an excellent choice for people who fear needles.
 Oral medication is provided prior to treatment in order to induce a moderate state of sedation.
 Though oral sedatives do not cause sleep, they usually dull the senses.
 This means that most patients cannot remember the pain, smells or noises associated with the procedure.
 Usually, a dose of medication is taken prior to the appointment, and then topped up during the procedure as required.

 What types of drugs are used in oral conscious sedation?

 Most of the drugs used in sedation dentistry are classified as benzodiazepines.
 Benzodiazepines reduce anxiety, muscle spasms, insomnia and seizures.
 Each medication has a different half-life, meaning that the effects last for varying amounts of time.
 The estimated length of the procedure determines which type of drug is going to be most effective.

 Here are some of the most common drugs used in oral conscious sedation:

-Ativan® – This sedative is best known for reducing anxiety.
+- Ativan® – This sedative is well known for reducing anxiety.
 It has amnesic properties and a medium half-life.
 Ativan is typically used for treatments shorter than two hours.

 If you have questions or concerns about sedation dentistry, please contact our office.